wp31824f3b_0f.jpg

 Or 2, Apply the tile adhesive directly to the rear of each tile using a spatula.
 This method is slightly more time consuming but less messy..

-If you intend to grout the tiles (not strictly necessary with stainless steel tiles) Use the supplied plastic tile spacers to space the tiles evenly.
-These can be left in situ and grouted over - make sure the tile spacers are pushed well back to allow room for the grout.
+If you intend to grout the tiles (not strictly necessary with stainless steel tiles) Using the supplied plastic tile spacers will give a grout line of around 3mm - these can be left in situ and grouted over - make sure the tile spacers are pushed well back to allow room for the grout.

 Leave the tiles for at least 24 hours before grouting.

-Most types of ceramic or porcelain tile grouts of suitable for these tiles but make sure you use a flexible grout.
+Most types of ceramic or porcelain tile grouts of suitable for these tiles but make sure you use a good quality flexible grout.

 To remove dried on adhesive or grout use a soft cloth soaked in turpentine or paint thinners.